The Archetypes of Emotional Intelligence

 They organize themselves around emotional survival strategies.

-Over time, these strategies become identity.
+Over time, those strategies become identity.

 Frozen Grief and Emotional Armor